mietcls/loket-lokale-besturen-prototype/README.md

 # Loket Lokale Besturen

 This is a prototype for a project of the Flemish Government called "Loket Lokale Besturen".
-It has been built wit Bedrock (see next point) and based on the css of Webuniversum, a component library of the Flesmish Government https://overheid.vlaanderen.be/webuniversum/alle-front-end-componenten.
+It has been built wit Bedrock (see next point) and based on the css of Webuniversum, a component library of the Flemish Government https://overheid.vlaanderen.be/webuniversum/alle-front-end-componenten.

 # Bedrock